-Well, as the readers could see, this one is the thing that I never imagine (triggering the XSS at Desktop App).
-Few simple notes that maybe I could share (with my limited knowledge) are:
+Well, as can be seen by the reader, this is something I never imagined (triggering XSS on the Desktop App).
+Some simple notes that I might be able to share (with my limited knowledge) are:

-- Always try to bookmark everything that you read.
-Put a note and comeback when you would like to use those tricks to your target.
-At this case, someday I read and save the publication that has been made by Brute Logic and s0md3v.
-When I meet the hard situation (for example to triggering the XSS with limited character), the I back to their write-up and open my note.
+- Always try to bookmark everything you read.
+Put notes and comeback when you want to use those tricks for your target.
+In this case, one day I read and saved a publication made by Brute Logic and s0md3v.
+When I meet a difficult situation (for example triggering XSS with limited characters), I return to their write-up and open my notes.

-- Even though looks silly, but would better if you put your SSID name with (for example) XSS Payload.
-I have put it for few years (since the first time I read the write-up that published by a bug hunter out there, thank man!), but I found it triggered at 2019 at the Desktop App in Windows OS (it doesn’t affect the OS X version of Avast anyway).
+- Even though it looks silly, it would be better if you enter your SSID name with (for example) Payload XSS.
+I have placed it for several years (since the first time I read the article published by a bug hunter out there, thank you!), But I found it was triggered in 2019 on Desktop Applications on Windows OS (does’t affect the OS X version of Avast).

-Also, another vector that I learned from this one are:
+Also, another vector that I learned from this is:

-- XSS via malicious SSID Name also could be triggered for the one that reflecting or storing our SSID name at the App.
+- XSS through malicious SSID Names can also be triggered for the one that reflecting or storing our SSID name at the App.
 In this case, Avast and AVG has reflecting the SSID Name.

 - Apart from the desktop one, just please kindly don’t forget about the XSS that could also be triggered by Web or Mobile Application that reflecting the SSID Name.

 - At the other side, I also have learnt if the one that stored the SSID Name could also be vulnerable.
 At least, I have saw it at few write-ups such as: